MiloVentimiglia/canvas/README.md

                   on the left substring with the colour.
 Likewise, replace leading whitespaces with the colour on the right substring.
                3. Increment iter and acc.
-               4. Repeat step 2
+               4. Move to step 2
             ELSE:
                1. Move to a colored neighboring node randomly and increment iter.
-               2. Repeat step 2
+               2. Move to step 2
           4. Repeat step 2 and 3 until the accummulator-iteration ratio is below 1E-4.